-Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 Less than or equal to 2% Data Gaps Data Management Aggregation of usage and consumption data from multiple vendors across multiple sites, as well as property and portfolio acquisitions in reporting year.
-No attempt was made to "anualize" data to

-Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data account for acquisitions/divestitures.
-Scope 2 Less than or equal to 2% Data Gaps Data Management Aggregation of usage and consumption data from multiple vendors across multiple sites, as well as property and portfolio acquisitions in reporting year.
-No attempt was made to "anualize" data to account for acquisitions/divestitures.
+Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 Less than or equal to 2% Data Gaps Data Management Aggregation of usage and consumption data from multiple vendors, across multiple sites, as well as property and portfolio acquisition in reporting year.
+No attempt was made to "annualize" data to account for acquisitions/divestitures.
+Scope 2 (location- based) Less than or equal to 2% Data Gaps Data Management Aggregation of usage and consumption data from multiple vendors, across multiple sites, as well as property and portfolio acquisition in reporting year.
+No attempt was made to "annualize" data to account for acquisitions/divestitures.
+Scope 2 (market- based)